jump-dev/NEOSServer.jl/README.md

 ## NEOS Limits

-NEOS currently limits jobs to an 8 hour timelimit, 3Gb of memory, and a 16mb submission file.
+NEOS currently limits jobs to an 8 hour time limit, 3 GB of memory, and a 16 MB submission file.
 If your model exceeds these limits, NEOSServer.jl may be unable to return useful information to the user.